-Are you concerned your child’s 504 plan isn’t working?
-Sometimes 504 plans need to be adjusted to better serve your child and help her make progress.
-Here are steps you can take if you think your child’s 504 plan isn’t working.
+isn’t working?
+Sometimes 504 plans need to be adjusted to better meet kids’ needs.
+Here are steps you can take if you think your child’s 504 plan isn’t working and needs changes.

-Define what “not working” means to you.
+1. Define what “not working” means to you.

 The first step is to identify why you think the 504 plan isn’t working.
 Maybe you expected your child to improve in certain areas or have higher grades because of the

-Talk with your child’s teacher or 504 plan coordinator.
+5. Talk with your child’s teacher or 504 plan coordinator.

-Schedule a time to talk about your concerns with the teacher.
+talk about your concerns with the teacher.
 You can also reach out to the school’s 504 plan coordinator, whose contact information should be on your child’s plan or in the school directory.
 (Download this

-Ask for a meeting with the school principal or 504 plan team.
+6. Ask for a meeting with the school principal or 504 plan team.

 don’t have a legal right to call (or even attend) 504 plan meetings.
 But you can always ask to talk, and often the school will agree.

 As you work with the school, review and talk about how well your child’s accommodations and services are working.
 Sometimes the accommodations in the plan don’t work as well in practice as everyone thought they would.
 Perhaps an accommodation is too hard for your child to use.
 Or maybe your child feels embarrassed about using it.
-Similarly, if your child’s 504 plan includes services, they might need to be adjusted.
+Also, if your child’s 504 plan includes services, they might need to be adjusted.